-Charts of the week from 20 to 24 January 2025: average gross wage per employee, Slovenian industrial producer prices and electricity consumption by consumption group
+Charts of the week from 17 to 21 February 2025: number of persons in employment, average gross wage per employee and electricity consumption by consumption group

-Charts of the week from 13 to 17 January 2025: activity in construction, number of persons in employment, current account of the balance of payments, road and rail freight transport
+Charts of the week from 10 to 14 February 2025: GDP, production volume in manufacturing, activity in construction and current account of the balance of payments (copy 1)

-Charts of the week from 6 to 10 January: unemployment, value of fiscally verified invoices, exports and imports of goods and production volume in manufacturing
+Charts of the week from 3 to 7 February 2025: consumer prices, unemployment, value of fiscally verified invoices and exports and imports of goods

 National productivity board